KagamiChan/kcsapi.ts/README.md

 ## Limitations

-- **Important** If top level shape is array, the infered interface will be of its element's shape
+- **Important** If top level shape is array, the infered interface will be of its element's shape.
 - Some API type missing due to inference failure.
-Corresponding json schema might be available, however
+Corresponding json schema might be available, however.
+- Ranking / score API is removed because it is encrypted

 ## Details